When Other Surgeons Say Nothing Can Be Done

 Then there are the cases where the first surgery didn’t go as planned.
 A lens implant that shifted out of position.
 A piece of the cataract left behind.
 Damage to the iris or the capsule.
 These things happen.
 Cataract surgery has an excellent track record, but no surgery is risk-free.
 What matters is what happens next.
 And too often, what happens next is not enough.

 Pieces of the cataract left behind during surgery.
-Sometimes small fragments are managed conservatively, but larger pieces can cause inflammation, elevated eye pressure, and corneal damage.
-I’ve seen patients told to “just wait it out” when they needed the fragment removed urgently.
-If you’re still having problems weeks after cataract surgery, this is one of the things I look for.
+Small cortical fragments may resorb on their own, but larger nuclear fragments can trigger severe inflammation (lens-induced uveitis), sustained intraocular pressure elevation, and corneal edema.
+Timing matters: prolonged retention increases the risk of cystoid macular edema and permanent endothelial cell loss.
+I’ve seen patients told to “just wait it out” when they needed the fragment removed promptly.
+If you’re still having problems weeks after cataract surgery, this is one of the things I evaluate carefully.

 A tear in the capsule during surgery.
 It’s the most common serious intraoperative complication, and how it’s managed in the moment determines the long-term outcome.
 When it isn’t handled well, patients end up with lens instability, retained material, or worse.
 I repair the consequences and place a stable lens when the original plan is no longer possible.